Gavnik/Relic_BonehFranklin/README.md

 Then, recreate the build directory and follow the installation steps again.

-## Note on BN_P638 Curve
+## Notes

 For using the BN_P638 curve, special modifications are required.
 Refer to the RELIC repository's BN_P638 branch for necessary changes in specific files.

+DFP_QNRES must be set to "on" in order for B12_P638 & B12_P446 curves to run.

+DFP_PRIME sets specifies which curves can run each time.
+Relic must be build again in order to run a curve with different DFP_PRIME number.

+For further information about Relic-Toolkit, please refer to [Relic_Toolkit](https://github.com/relic-toolkit/relic).

+Additional build instructions can be found in the [Wiki](https://github.com/relic-toolkit/relic/wiki/Building).

 ## Contributing

 Contributions to improve this guide are welcome.
 Please submit a pull request or open an issue for any suggestions or corrections.

-## Notes

-In order to run Boneh_Franklin_Basic and Boneh_Franklin_Full, please first install [Relic_Toolkit](https://github.com/relic-toolkit/relic).

-Build instructions can be found in the [Wiki](https://github.com/relic-toolkit/relic/wiki/Building).

-DFP_QNRES must be set to "on" in order for B12_P638 & B12_P446 curves to run.
-DFP_PRIME sets specifies which curves can run each time.
-Relic must be build again in order to run a curve with different DFP_PRIME number.

 ## License